bnxm/ink_page_indicator/README.md

 ### Ink Page Indicator

-The `InkPageIndicator` comes with four different styles that you can define using the `style` parameter.
+The `InkPageIndicator` comes with four different styles that you can define using the `style` parameter:

 <table>
   <tr>